-The district is an approximately 1.8-acre parcel that remains of an approximately forty acre farmstead that straddled Harding Road.
-The existing house on the property was constructed about 1865 according to the 2002 Rochester Hills Historic Districts Survey.
+The existing district is an approximately 1.8-acre parcel that remains intact from an approximately forty-acre farmstead that straddled Harding Road.
+The house that previously existed on the property was constructed about 1865 according to the 2002 Rochester Hills Historic Districts Survey.